Dr-Stetter-ITQ/git-practices-ts/02-branching/instructions.md

 # Excesice 02 - Branching

 ## Goal
-Learn how to work with branches: create, switch, merge, and resolve simple conflicts.
+Learn how to work with branches and understand how branches can be isolated.

 ## Steps